seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 Signifies that from you great Rome shall suck
 Reviving blood, and that great men shall press
 For tinctures, stains, relics and cognizance.
-This by Calpurnia’s dream is signified.
+This by Calpurnia's dream is signified.

 **CAESAR**
 And this way have you well expounded it.